JSensebe/jsensebe.github.io/projects/jillian-michaels.md

 To solve this, I built a system that:

 - captured the player’s **depth map**
-- compared it against Jillian Michaels’ **motion‑capture silhouettes**
+- compared it against Jillian Michaels’ **motion‑capture skeletal animations**
 - evaluated pose correctness based on shape and depth rather than joints
 - bypassed skeletal tracking entirely for certain exercises